 2. Hadoop infrastructure has inbuilt fault tolerance features and hence, Hadoop is highly reliable.

-3. Hadoop is an open source software and hence there is no licensing cost.
+3. Hadoop is open-source software and hence there is no licensing cost.

 4. Hadoop has the inbuilt capability of integrating seamlessly with cloud-based services and thus helps a lot in scaling.